In this article

-Arranging your car finance before you hit the dealership gives you more control over your deal and more choice about where you buy your car from.
+Arranging yourbefore you hit the dealership gives you more control over your deal and more choice about where you buy your car from.
 At ClearScore, we search a range of lenders to find market-leading deals and show you how likely you are to be accepted.
 So you can find the deal that's right for you without the added pressure of the showroom.

 Here’s how the process of getting your own finance works, and the reasons why you might want to go down this road (pun fully intended).

 The first thing to decide is how much you want to borrow.

 It might be that you know the kind of car you’re looking for tends to cost around £12,000, or maybe you know you can spend £300 each month.

 With most car finance options, if you have some money to put towards a car you can also use that to lower the amount you have to borrow.
 Be realistic about what you can afford, never borrow more than you can pay back each month.

 Once you’ve decided how much you might need to borrow, you’ll see that there are two options:

 A personal loan is often the cheapest way to use finance for a vehicle, especially if you have a high credit score.
 You also get to choose how long the loan lasts, so you could opt for a longer loan with lower monthly repayments (although you're likely to end up paying more interest overall).

 When youin your ClearScore account, you'll see an eligibility score before you apply, so you can be more confident of any application you decide to make.

 If your loan gets approved, the loan provider will deposit the money into your account.
 Then you can go and buy your car from wherever you want.
 Using a personal loan, the car becomes yours straight away.
 But this does mean that if you can’t keep up the repayments, you can’t just hand the car back and walk away.